State GOP gets 11 applicants for interim secretary of state

-There are 11 applicants vying for the interim secretary of state position.
+There are now 11 applicants vying for the interim secretary of state post.

+Some of the applicants are candidates who lost their races in last month's primary elections, and several of them expressed concerns about election integrity.
+Wyoming's secretary of state oversees elections and business registration, among other things.

 People are also reading…